Concordium/concordium.github.io/README.md

 The `source/mainnet` directory contains documentation for the current Mainnet, and should always be compatible with the current Mainnet.

-With only a couple of exceptions (Downloads and Ubuntu node), Testnet documentation is handled either via a note at the beginning of the topic (where the feature is not yet released on mainnet) or in a tab if it is an update to an existing feature where mainnet and testnet differ.
+With only a couple of exceptions (Downloads and Ubuntu node), Testnet documentation is handled either via a note at the beginning of the topic (where the feature is not yet released on mainnet) or in a dropdown if it is an update to an existing feature where mainnet and testnet differ.
 Very small differences are handled inline in the text.

 For information about how to use tabs, see `Sphinx tabs <https://sphinx-tabs.readthedocs.io/en/latest/#basic-tabs>`_.